RTEMS/rtems-docs/c-user/glossary.rst

 :dfn:`freed`
     A resource that has been released by the application to RTEMS.

-:dfn:`Giant lock`
-    The :dfn:`Giant lock` is a recursive SMP lock protecting most parts of the operating system state.
-Virtually every operating system service must acquire and release the Giant lock during its operation.

 :dfn:`global`
     An object that has been created with the GLOBAL attribute and exported to all nodes in a multiprocessor system.